 Learnings:

-To make a half-tone monochrome image out of a colored photo, use this website: https://halftone.xoihazard.com/.
-Settings I settled on: canvas size of 500, source is Luminance, size around 10, halftone rotated by 45 deg.
+To make a halftone monochrome image out of a colored photo, use this website: https://halftone.xoihazard.com/.
+Settings I settled on: canvas size of 500, source is Luminance, size around 10, halftone rotated by 45 degrees.

 PY32-Motorboard

-Learnings: Castellated holes add a lot to price, around $35 in this case.
+Learnings: Castellated holes add a lot to the price, around $35 in this case.
+Might be updated more when I get to order the PCB.